 Define the endpoint behavior that contains the security settings.

-In this example, for simplicity the security credentials are defined by using the issuer name and secret in clear text.
-Note that this is an nonsecure programming practice: a more secure process (and the process used by many of the Service Bus samples) is to query the user for this information.
+In this example, for simplicity the security credentials are defined by using the SAS policy name and key in clear text.
+Note that this practice can be non-secure: a more secure process (and the process used by many of the Service Bus samples) is to query the user for this information.
 Alternately, you could decide to encrypt the App.config file to avoid exposing this information.

 Define the binding that the client application is to use when it connects to Service Bus.